 At APPS we use a variety of teaching and learning styles in mathematics lessons.
 Our principal aim is to develop children’s knowledge, skills and understanding in mathematics.
-We do this through a daily mathematics lesson where children are given opportunities for:
+We do this through daily 'Early Bird Maths' and mathematics lessons where children are given opportunities for:

 - Practical activities and mathematical games

 - Individual, group and whole class discussions and activities